-Who is to carry out these penalties?
-Individuals?
-No. The Bible prohibits taking personal vengeance (Psalm 94:1, Romans 12:19).
-It is the responsibility of the government ruling the land to administer justice.
-These verses, as stated previously, refers to a principle of fairness and a limitation of punishment that should be used by nations to govern their people.
+The Bible prohibits people from taking an "eye" as personal vengeance upon another human (Psalm 94:1, Romans 12:19).
+It is the responsibility of the governing authorities, not individual citizens, to carry out penalties for criminal offenses.
+God's law delineates principles of fairness and a limitation of punishment that should be used by nations to govern their people.

-"Repay no one evil for evil . . .
-Beloved, do not avenge yourselves, but rather give place to wrath; for it is written, 'Vengeance is Mine, I will repay,' says the Lord."
-(Romans 12:17, 19)
+Beloved, do not avenge yourselves; rather, leave this to God’s wrath; for it is written, "'Vengeance is Mine!
+I will recompense,' says the Lord."
+(Romans 12:17 - 19).

+The ultimate Biblical meaning of 'eye for eye' is clear.
 God will repay those who do wrong using the same principle of fairness expressed in his law (Matthew 7:2, Luke 6:38, Colossians 3:25, etc.).
 Governments, if they want to administer fair and just punishment, should also follow God's laws.
-In our daily, personal lives however we should not seek vengeance.
-As believers and children of God we are instructed to forgive and to follow the advice Paul wrote at the very end of Romans 12.
+We should not seek vengeance or seek to repay someone in the same way or magnitude they harmed us (Romans 12:21).